 Attack tree

-An attack tree is a hierarchical, graphical model used in cybersecurity to systematically analyze and visualize the various ways an attacker could achieve a specific malicious objective against a system, network, or asset.
-The root node represents the ultimate attack goal (such as data theft or system compromise), which is then broken down into sub-goals and prerequisite actions as child nodes.
-These nodes are connected by logical "AND" and "OR" relationships—where "AND" means all conditions must be met, and "OR" indicates that any single path is sufficient to achieve the goal.
+An attack tree is a hierarchical, visual model used in cybersecurity to systematically represent how an attacker could achieve a specific malicious objective against a system, network, or asset.
+The root node defines the ultimate attack goal—such as data exfiltration or system compromise—which is then decomposed into increasingly granular sub-goals and prerequisite actions as child nodes.
+These nodes are connected through logical "AND" and "OR" gates: an "AND" gate requires all child conditions to be fulfilled, while an "OR" gate means any single child condition is sufficient to advance the attack.